rangle/react-native-workshop/book/list-view/index.md

 This one's easy.

-Add a new custom SearchBar component to your Pokedex component.
+Add a new custom SearchBar component to your Pokedex container.
 To complete it, you'll need to use a native [**TextInput**](https://facebook.github.io/react-native/docs/textinput.html), which works similarly to the web input you should be familiar with, tracking a value and responding to `onChangeText` events:

 ```javascript
 <TextInput style={ styles.input }